The Deadline for Fiscal 2020 Personal Income Tax Returns is April 30, 2021

 Due Dates of Final Tax Returns

 If you are the legal representative of a deceased person, you are in charge of ensuring his final tax return is submitted to the CRA.
 If the individual died between Jan.
 1 and Oct.
-31 of the tax year, his return is due April 30, but if he died between Nov.
+31 of the tax year, their return is due April 30, but if they died between Nov.
 1 and Dec.
-31, his return is due six months after the date of his death.
+31, their return is due six months after the date of the death.

-Again, if the deceased person or his spouse or common-law partner is self-employed, the CRA extends the due date to June 15, but it still begins assessing interest as of April 30.
+Again, if the deceased person or their spouses or common-law partners is self-employed, the CRA extends the due date to June 15, but it still begins assessing interest as of April 30.

 Holidays and Weekends

-If the due date falls on a weekend or a Sunday, the CRA extends it to be the following business day.
+If the due date falls on a weekend, the CRA extends it to be the following business day.
 Mailed responses must be received or postmarked by the due date, and electronically submitted returns must be transmitted by midnight local time of the date they are due.

 Penalties for Filing Late